HARSHITHA123-TECH/Facial-Mapping-of-User-to-Avatar/README.md

      head relative to its original position and orientation.
      *  For position adjustment (translation): Apply translation to move the avatar's head to the correct position in 3D space, matching the position of the tracked person's head.
 This involves adjusting the x, y, and z coordinates.
-     *  For orientation adjustment (rotation):Apply rotation to align the avatar's head with the orientation of the tracked person's head.
+     *  For orientation adjustment (rotation): Apply rotation to align the avatar's head with the orientation of the tracked person's head.
 This includes adjusting the pitch, yaw, and roll angles.
-     * Update in Real Time:Continuously update the transformation as the person's head pose changes.
-Head pose can change due to natural head movements, allowing the avatar to respond in real-time and maintain alignment with the person's head.
+     * Update in Real Time: Continuously update the transformation as the person's head pose changes.
+The head pose can change due to natural head movements, allowing the avatar to respond in real-time and maintain alignment with the person's head.
-     *  Render the Avatar:Render the transformed avatar with the updated head position and orientation.
+     *  Render the Avatar: Render the transformed avatar with the updated head position and orientation.
 This means that the avatar's head will appear to follow the movements and orientation of the person being tracked.
 ## Demo Video